nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## ClinicConnect Features

 ClinicConnect is designed to streamline clinic processes with various functionalities to book appointments and manage patient details effectively.
-These features allow you to perform a range of operations, from adding new patient records, managing patient details, scheduling appointments, filtering health services and customizing data to enhance productivity.
+These features allow you to perform a range of operations, from adding new patient records, managing patient details, scheduling appointments to filtering appointments.

-The following sections will delve into the individual features, providing detailed descriptions and guidance on how to utilize each function to make the most out of the system's capabilities.
+The following sections will delve into the individual features, providing detailed descriptions and guidance on how to utilize each feature to make the most out of the system's capabilities.

 ### Legend
 These boxes might offer some additional information of different types: